- Get link

 12.3 Competency OSCE Assessment

-10 Simulated cases across indications and physics.
+Simulated cases across varied indications.

 Governance & Medico-Legal ⚖️